Areg147/-Omnicode_AI_Task/README.md

 GPT_2_pretrained model and tokenizer  https://drive.google.com/drive/folders/1UKuPu1WKfPifV82Tuz1NAI7-DqTxgxgM?usp=drive_link

 For this task, I have chosen the GPT-2 architecture because it is a unidirectional (left to right) language model, which is suitable for text generation.
 Since the task is to create a language model, there is no need to modify the model's architecture.
 Instead, we can train a tokenizer suitable for our dataset and fine-tune the pretrained model.
+Also, I want to mention that for fine-tuning, I added some data, and this new version of data is added to the 'finetune' folder.

 In addition to fine-tuning, I have also decided to train the GPT-2 model from scratch.
 For measuring model performance, I have decided to use perplexity, but in most cases, language models are evaluated in downstream tasks such as GLUE tasks.